Resources During Our Current “Normal” – Covid-19

 Things to do at Home With Kids

-I’m sure you’re probably already whipping out all of your arts and crafts, games, movie choices, books, and more.
-If you need some extra ideas, here are some awesome ways to get through these next few weeks at home.
+I’m sure you’ve probably been whipping out all of your arts and crafts, games, movie choices, books, and more.
+If you need some extra ideas, here are some awesome ways to get through these next months at home.

 Try These At-Home Activities